rubocode/iTask/concepts/classes/categories/intelligence/intelligence.md

 ## Intelligence

-This bucket is to encompass the development of your talents and intelligence — your life long education both formal and informal.
+This bucket is to encompass the development of your talents and intelligence of all types — your life long education both formal and informal.